Rebel Moon

-Plot of the Brody A
+Plot

+In an unnamed galaxy, the imperialistic Motherworld sees its royal family, including Issa – a princess who was expected to end its militaristic Imperium's planetary conquests – assassinated.
+Balisarius, a senator and former general, subsequently declares himself regent and continues the Imperium's conquests.

-Atticus Noble, a sadistic admiral of the militaristic Imperium, arrives at a village on the moon Veldt on behalf of the Motherworld, a galactic empire in pursuit of conquest, fueled by centuries of war.
+Four years later, Atticus Noble, a sadistic Imperium admiral, arrives at a village on the moon Veldt on behalf of the Motherworld.
 He explains that his troops are hunting for a band of rebels led by siblings Devra and Darrian Bloodaxe, and offers to buy the village's surplus grain.
 The village's leader, Sindri, declines, claiming that the villagers barely have enough to survive.
 A farmer, Gunnar, ignoring earlier warnings from Sindri and Kora, another farmer, indicates that the villagers might have a higher amount.
 Noble kills Sindri and orders Gunnar to prepare grain for them in ten weeks, which would not leave the villagers with enough to survive.
 Noble departs, leaving several soldiers and a "Jimmy" robot to oversee the harvest.
 After facing harassment from a soldier, Jimmy befriends Sam, a villager.
 Kora prepares to leave, but finds most of the soldiers preparing to rape Sam and kills the soldiers with help from Aris, a soldier disgusted by his own comrades' actions; Jimmy intervenes and defects, saving Sam.
 Kora warns the villagers to mount a defense, knowing that Noble will kill them once he returns.

 Kora and Gunnar depart for the port town of Providence, intending to recruit warriors for the village's defense, including Titus, a disgraced Imperium general.
 During their journey, she reveals to Gunnar that she once served the Imperium as a soldier, having been adopted and named Arthelais by Balisarius, an Imperium commander, after he eradicated her home planet's population, including her family.
-She was assigned as the bodyguard to Motherworld princess Issa, who was expected to usher in an end to the Imperium's conquests.
-Issa and her parents were assassinated, with Balisarius subsequently declaring himself regent and continuing the Imperium's conquests.
+She was assigned as the bodyguard to Issa before her assassination.